 Manor Lodge (1516) is the only substantial Tudor building left in the extensive area of Sheffield Manor, the deer park to Sheffield Castle.
 Group visits are enlivened by an audience with Mary, Queen of Scots.
-The “Hall i’ th’ Ponds” survives adjacent to Sheffield Transport Interchange on Pond Street: it’s now the Old Queen’s Head pub and is consequently difficult for school groups to visit.
+The “Hall i’ th’ Ponds” survives adjacent to Sheffield Transport Interchange on Pond Street as the Old Queen’s Head pub.
+Its interior is much modified but the exterior dates from c1475.

 There are few other intact secular buildings dating from before the eighteenth century.
 The Bishops’ House (c1500) at the top of Meersbrook Park is a small museum managed by a Friends’ group.
 Carbrook Hall, splendidly restored as a Starbucks coffee shop, has fine panelling and plasterwork dating from 1630.